Some people use their WordPress site like a blog, others use it like a website without blogging, and some do both.

 • if you are willing to learn some HTML to fix up layouts or links

-• if you are able to do WordPress and plugin updates yourself, or are willing to return to a developer for them
+• if you are able to do WordPress and plugin updates yourself, or will to return to your developer for them

 • if you have the software and skills to size images, because WordPress does not work well with unsized images taken directly from a camera